revelrylabs/text_chunker_ex/README.md

   %TextChunker.Chunk{
     start_byte: 0,
     end_byte: 97,
     text: "This is a sample text.
-It will be split into properly-sized chunks using the TextChunker library."
+It will be split into properly-sized chunks using the TextChunker library.",
+    metadata: %{}
   }
 ]

 text = "This is a sample text.
-It will be split into properly-sized chunks using the TextChunker library." opts = [chunk_size: 50, chunk_overlap: 5, format: :plaintext, strategy: TextChunker.Strategies.RecursiveChunk]
+It will be split into properly-sized chunks using the TextChunker library." opts = [chunk_size: 50, chunk_overlap: 5, format: :plaintext, strategy: TextChunker.Strategies.RecursiveChunk, metadata: %{title: "Sample Text"}]

 iex(10)> TextChunker.split(text, opts)